aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

 ---
 **NOTE**

-These instructions assume that your working directory is `examples/deadline/All-In-AWS-Infrastructure-Basic-Tiered/ts/` relative to the root of the AWS-RFDK package.
+These instructions assume that your working directory is `examples/deadline/All-In-AWS-Infrastructure-Basic-Tiered/ts/` relative to the root of the RFDK package.

 ---